 It was recently reported that the first dose of the COVID-19 vaccine has started to arrive in many African countries via the COVAX programme.
 This is promising step but could still be some time before they reach all healthcare workers across the continent, so the Bump it Forward campaign will continue to play a vital role in keeping them safe until then.

 The Bump it Forward campaign was set up in January in response to the huge challenges faced by thousands of healthcare workers in the face of the COVID-19 pandemic.

 Healthcare workers perform the vital role of caring for patients as a second COVID-19 wave has hit many African countries.
 The pandemic has put fragile health systems under considerable pressure and led to shortages of basic protective equipment which are needed to keep healthcare workers safe.
 This has resulted in high rates of staff sickness at a time when they are needed most.

-For all the latest updates and to donate visit: www.lstmed.ac.uk/bump-it-forward
+For all the latest updates visit: www.lstmed.ac.uk/bump-it-forward

 Follow the campaign on social media using #BumpItForward